 Effort to reduce the number of multiple allocatable labels

-In the Chinese writing system, there a quite a few characters have multiple simplified variant characters or multiple traditional variant characters.
-These multiple allocatable variant mappings might lead to the issue of overproduction of allocatalbe labels.
+In the Chinese writing system, there are a quite a few characters that have multiple simplified variant characters or multiple traditional variant characters.
+These multiple allocatable variant mappings might lead to overproduction of allocatable labels.